EnkiduGilgamesh/Cpp_Tutorial/2_OOP/README.md

 In the above program, the class `Dog` inherits from class `Animal`, so a `Dog` can do eating and sleeping like all `Animal`.
 But not all `Animal` can bark.
 The `Dog` is called **subclass** or **derived class**, and the `Animal` is called **superclass** or **base class**.

+## Access Operator

+Now we can turn back to see what is the characteristic of **protected** members.
+A protected member is **accessible in the class or the class' subclass** but not accessible beyond the two situations.

 When inheriting, we also need to confirm the **access operator**.
 Different kinds of inheritance can make the access properties of the superclass different.
 The members in superclass with different access properties may be changed in different inheritance way.
 The situations are showed in the latter table:

 |  | superclass public | superclass protected |